 Grant funds will be awarded to successful applicants responding to this competitive Notice of Grant Opportunity (NGO).
-The purpose of the GAINS program is to promote the expansion and development of USDOL approved Registered Apprenticeship programs that drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.
-While this NGO describes ten (10) sectoral/occupational areas of focus, all occupations that are recognized by USDOL as "apprenticeable" are encouraged to apply.
+The purpose of the GAINS program is to promote the expansion and development of United States Department of Labor (USDOL) approved Registered Apprenticeship programs that drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.
+While this NGO describes twelve (12) sectoral/occupational areas of focus, all occupations that are recognized by US DOL as "apprenticeable" are encouraged to apply.